Eamonmca/Single-Cell-Fuzzy-Labels/README.md

 In single cell data analysis, a common issue arises when dealing with annotations such as cell types.
 Even for identical cells, the annotation sets may not match perfectly.
-This discrepancy can be due to various factors such as differences in annotation methods, experimental conditions, or even biological variability.
-This inconsistency poses a significant challenge in integrating and comparing single cell datasets across different studies or conditions.
+This discrepancy can be due to various factors such as differences in annotation methods, different naming conventions, spelling, different resolotions, groupings of subtypes etc.

 Single-Cell-Fuzzy-Labels, provides a solution to this problem.
 It uses a fuzzy labeling approach to harmonize the cell type annotations across